alwaysgreenhq/alwaysgreen/github-app/README.md

-# Nova CI-Rescue GitHub App
+# AlwaysGreen CI-Rescue GitHub App

 A GitHub App that automatically fixes failing CI tests using AI-powered analysis and patch generation.